Occupational Therapy Bachelor’s/Master’s Admission Requirements

 When the above application materials are received and ALL prerequisite coursework is completed, an application is considered complete and will be reviewed at the next application review date.
 See the Occupational Therapy Admission Policy for details.

-Notice to undergraduate students: All of these requirements must be met before starting the final two-year sequence of the program in fall.
+Notice to undergraduate students: All requirements must be met before starting the final two-year sequence of the program in fall.
 There are no exceptions to this rule.
 If an applicant does not meet this criteria at the time of reviewing the master’s program application, determination will be made whether the criteria realistically can be met before starting the program in fall or if the application should be deferred and considered for admission the following year.

 Contact your admission counselor with questions about the application process.